jinqian/iot-hands-on/README.md

-# XKE IoT Hands On
+# EPF IoT Hands On

-This hands-on aims at setting up a mini IoT system in 2 hours, using Raspberry Pi and sensors available.
+This hands-on aims at setting up a mini IoT system in 2-3 hours, using Raspberry Pi and a temperature / humidity sensor.

 ## Prerequisite